Fan walks to plate, Hoskins HR in 11th lifts Phils over Bucs

 TRAINER’S ROOM

-Phillies: Segura left after the top of the fourth inning because of heel soreness.
+Phillies: SS Jean Segura left after the top of the fourth inning because of heel soreness.
 He was 0 for 2 before Scott Kingery moved from center field to replace Segura at shortstop.

 UP NEXT